 Alternative loans are private educational sign loans available through private lenders, such as your bank or credit union.
 Students apply for alternative loans through private lenders and are approved or denied based on the lender's eligibility criteria.

 These are NOT federally guaranteed and interest rates and terms vary from lender to lender.
 In general, the interest accrues as soon as the loan disburses and varies quarterly.
 There is no cap on the interest rate and it is generally tied to the LIBOR or Prime rate.

 Marygrove College will certify alternative loans for any lender up to the cost of attendance less any other aid received.

-It is important to remember that these are NOT federally guaranteed student or parent loans and should ONLY be requested after all other options have been exhausted.
+It is important to remember that these are NOT federally guaranteed student loans and should ONLY be requested after all other options have been exhausted.
 If you must apply for an alternative loan, it is recommended that you borrow only what you absolutely need to complete your education.

 When choosing a private lender, some key questions to consider: